bookofproofs/bookofproofs.github.io/_sources/history/19th-century/knaster.md

 * With his health improving, Knaster had returned to Warsaw in early 1929 and began to run his advanced seminar in topology, taught courses, took on editorial duties and other organizational activities.
 * Knaster and his wife, and many of his fellow Poles, fled to the east to Lwów (now Lviv in Ukraine).
 * Knaster, however, was allowed to teach there and became a professor in the Chair of Geometry, headed by Stanislaw Mazur.
-* Many Polish staff of the university and their families were massacred by the Germans but Knaster and his wife survived.
 * Knaster was given the job of feeding lice at Rudolf Weigel's Institute in Lwów.
 * Knaster was now head hunted by all four of these new universities and offered professorships.
 * A mathematician of world renown, an energetic organiser of scientific life, an experienced mathematical editor - Knaster was a man of greatest importance for the new university.